lVlyke/starfield-mod-loader/README.md

 # Troubleshooting

 If you run into a problem, please check the [issues page](/issues) to see if your question has been answered or create a new issue if you have a bug to report.

+# Devs - Building and testing

+To build and run the app for testing and development, simply ensure you have `npm` installed on your machine and run `npm install` and `npm run start`.